opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

 AuthZ Broker Facade
 ~~~~~~~~~~~~~~~~~~~

-ODL includes an experimental Authorization Broker Facade, which allows
+OpenDaylight includes an experimental Authorization Broker Facade, which allows
 finer grained access control for REST endpoints.
 Since this feature was
 not well tested in the Boron release, it is recommended to use the
 Shiro-based mechanism instead, and rely on the Authorization Broker